Great Hanoi Rat Massacre: Contemporary pandemic

 The third plague pandemic started in 1855 in Yunnan, China during the Qing dynasty period.
 This episode of bubonic plague spread to all inhabited continents, and ultimately led to more than 12 million deaths in India and China (and perhaps over 15 million worldwide), with at least 10 million killed in India alone, making it one of the deadliest pandemics in history.

 In 1898 Paul-Louis Simond was in the city of Karachi, Sind, India where, despite limited resources, he was able to demonstrate that fleas transmit the bacterium Yersinia pestis, the agent causing bubonic plague, from rat to rat, and from rat to human.

 The third plague pandemic happened at the same time as the French renovation of Hanoi.
 From Yunnan it spread to Guangzhou and then to Hong Kong.
 The Bubonic plague then spread from Hong Kong to the British Raj.
 The United States military brought it to Manila during their invasion of the Philippines at the Asian theatre of the Spanish–American War.
 In 1899 it struck the Republic of Hawaii, where in Honolulu (its capital city) the authorities chose to burn down its Chinatown.
 Before the Bubonic plague hit the American city of San Francisco its municipal authorities decided to enact a quarantine policy for its Chinatown.
 During the quarantine the municipal authorities discussed enacting a "Honolulu Solution" to prevent the disease from affecting the rest of the city.

 The global situation became serious for Hanoi when French residents reported an infestation of rats in the French Quarter.
 It seems that brown rats in Hanoi arrived on ships and trains that came from China where the pandemic started.
-This invasive species of rats quickly discovered that the new sewers were an ideal ecosystem and quickly took over Hanoi's urban infrastructure, with reports coming out that people had spotted rats climbing up the outflow pipes and later even out of the toilets in French houses.
+This invasive species of rats quickly discovered that the new sewers were an ideal ecosystem and rapidly took over Hanoi's urban infrastructure, with reports coming out that people had spotted rats climbing up the outflow pipes and later even out of the toilets in French houses.
 The realisation that these might be plague-carrying rats created a panic among health officials leading to their response to attempt to eradicate the rat infestation before the city would succumb to the pandemic.